MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-directquery-about.md

 The setting is only enabled when there's at least one DirectQuery source in the current report.
 The value applies to all DirectQuery sources, and to any new DirectQuery sources added to that report.

 Increasing **Maximum connections per data source** allows sending more queries, up to the maximum number specified, to the underlying data source.
 This approach is useful when many visuals are on a single page, or many users access a report at the same time.
 Once the maximum number of connections is reached, further queries are queued until a connection becomes available.
-Increasing this limit results in more load on the underlying source, so the setting isn't guaranteed to improve overall performance.
+A higher limit results in more load on the underlying source, so the setting isn't guaranteed to improve overall performance.

 Once you publish a report, the maximum number of concurrent queries also depends on fixed limits set on the target environment where the report is published.
 Power BI, Power BI Premium, and Power BI Report Server impose different limits.
 The table below lists the upper limits of the active connections per data source for each Power BI environment.
 These limits apply to cloud data sources and on-premises data sources such as SQL Server, Oracle, and Teradata.